TGX 1.1.1

 #define C(val) tgx::RGB565((uint16_t)val)

-// image data, the PROGMEM keyword is to insure that the image is store in FLASH memory.
+// image data; the PROGMEM keyword ensures that the image is stored in FLASH memory.

 const tgx::RGB565 smiley_data[] PROGMEM = {